SALib/SALib/docs/user_guide/getting-started.rst

     pytest

-Alternatively, if you’d like also like a taste of what SALib provides, start a new interactive Python session and copy/paste the code below.
+Alternatively, if you’d also like a taste of what SALib provides, start a new interactive Python session and copy/paste the code below.